BalogunofAfrica/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 ---
 title: "Address Relay"
-transcript_by: kouloumos via tstbtc v1.0.0 --needs-review
+transcript_by: BalogunofAfrica via review.btctranscripts.com
 media: https://podcasters.spotify.com/pod/show/chaincode/episodes/Martin-Zumsande-and-Address-Relay---Episode-20-e1if91d
-tags: ['bitcoin-core', 'p2p']
+tags: ["bitcoin-core","p2p"]
-speakers: ['Martin Zumsande']
+speakers: ["Martin Zumsande"]
-categories: ['podcast']
+categories: ["podcast"]
 date: 2022-05-13
-episode: 20
-summary: "Martin Zumsande joins us to tell us about the address spam in the summer of 2021 and his interests in AddrRelay and Bitcoin Core development."
 ---
 Speaker 0: 00:00:00
+This is another test

 In Adromain you also have this distinction between the new and the tried tables.
 So the new tables are for unverified addresses that someone just sent you and you don't know whether they are good, whether there's really a Bitcoin node behind them.